scionproto-contrib/browser-extension/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you rather prefer to run your own proxy, you can follow the instructions in the `documentation <https://scion-http-proxy.readthedocs.io/en/latest/forward-proxy.html#running-the-scion-http-forward-proxy-locally>`__.
-Please note that for the latter, you will need to follow the instructions to enable a SCION endhost stack on your machine.
+Please note that for this configuration, you will need to follow the instructions to enable a SCION endhost stack on your machine.
 The `documentation <https://scion-http-proxy.readthedocs.io/en/latest/forward-proxy.html#prerequisites>`__ provides a detailed guide on how to set it up.

 Installation